 To apply, you need to complete the recruitment application form, including a personal statement explaining how your experience to date fits the person specification and the job description, including specific examples of relevant experience.
+If you are called for interview, we will need to see evidence of your students' work and some of your own work.

 Please note that due to our stringent safeguarding regulations, applications for any role within KEGS can only be considered if submitted using the formal recruitment application form which is available via our website at www.kegs.org.uk under About/Staff Vacancies, or by emailing recruitment@kegs.org.uk